 Being successful in any MLM involves significant time and energy.
 After all, you need to make sales and to build your team.
 Because of this, you need the company to be reliable.

 This is debatable with MWR Life.
 One problem is that the company has changed focus.
 Right now, the main site is all about the travel program.
-But, another part of the site promotes the Life Essentials Mobile App.
+But, at one point, they offered a Life Essentials Mobile App too.
 This costs $49.97 per month and offers an odd combination of ten different benefits/services.